 December 31,

-2014 2013 2012
+2015 2014 2013

-Stock options to purchase common stock 5,288 7,223 9,636
+Stock options to purchase common stock 4,042 5,288 7,223

-Restricted stock units 2,934 1,214 1
+Restricted stock units 3,311 2,934 1,214

-Employee stock purchase plan 90 89 133
+Employee stock purchase plan 81 90 89

-Common stock subject to repurchase 54 1 4
+Common stock subject to repurchase 54 54 1

-Bonus shares 37 22
+Bonus shares 174 37 22

-Common stock warrants 2 2
+Common stock warrants 2

-Convertible senior notes 5,158 5,158
+1.25% Convertible senior notes 5,158 5,158 5,158

+0.75% Convertible senior notes 2,831

-Total 13,561 13,709 9,776
+Total 15,651 13,561 13,709

-13. Segment Reporting
+12. Segment Reporting

-Operating segments are reported in a manner consistent with the internal reporting supported and defined by the components of an enterprise about which separate financial information is available, provided and is evaluated regularly by the chief operating decision maker, or decision making group, in deciding how to allocate resources and in assessing performance.
+Operating segments are reported in a manner consistent with the internal reporting supported and defined by the components of an enterprise about which separate financial information is available, provided and is evaluated regularly by the chief operating decision maker in deciding how to allocate resources and in assessing performance.
 The Company's chief operating decision maker is its Chief Executive Officer.
-The Company's Chief Executive Officer reviews financial information presented on a consolidated basis and as a result, the Company concluded that it has only one operating and reportable segment.
+The Company's Chief Executive Officer reviews financial information presented on a consolidated basis.
+The Company has one business activity, and there are no segment managers who are held accountable for operations, operating results and plans for levels or components below the consolidated unit level.
+Accordingly, the Company determined that it has one operating and reportable segment.